 I always forget how loud prop planes can be.
 Sometimes my levels were a little hot going into the SD-702.
 I never quite knew how loud a plane was going to be even though I’ve been doing this for a long time.
 Sometimes they ripped by and completely overwhelmed the limiter on the SD-702 and at times I was worried I was not going in hot enough.
 After a while I was able to make a best guess at it and it worked out OK.
 Win some, lose some.

 There was a amazing Antonov plane that I wish was flying but the pilot was just showing it that day.
 It must be expensive and complicated to fly a plane like that.
 There was also a 1928 Stearman on display.
 This plane was not flying during the show but at the end of the day I was able to meet the owner and his friends (it takes more then one person to get these planes started).
 They were getting ready to fly home as I walked by after recording at the north end of the airport.
 I asked the pilot if I could record it and he said only if you give me the sound for my cell ringtone.
 “Deal” I told him.
 After they rolled it out and charged the starter she was running.
 He ran the engine at different RPMs until I gave him the thumbs up that I recorded enough for his ringtone.
 The engine run-up completely took me by surprise with my input levels.
 This plane is LOUD and I was very close to the engine.
 I adjusted it as the engine got louder and I hope to fix this level change in Pro-Tools before I send it up to him.
-There was a band behind me and the were close to finishing for they day but the pilot was ready to go and once the engine kicked in the music became inaudible.
-I was bummed though and I would like to record this plane again in a private environment.
+There was a band performing behind me and the were close to finishing for they day but the pilot was ready to go and once the engine kicked in the music became inaudible.
+I would like to record this plane again in a private environment.

 I was able to record some awesome high speed passes as the pilots were showing off their planes before a sightseeing trip over the lake.
 I did get a few landings with the tire squeak and quite a few ground taxi bys.
 I will say that I was attacked by these tiny red ants when I was out on the grass area at the north end of the airstrip.
 I must have stumbled on a nest and they were all over my pants inside and out.
 These guys can really bite you.
 All in all it was a great day and I will return next year and maybe they will have some jets… wishful thinking.